 Keiko Genka graduated from North Carolina State University with a degree in Art and Design in 1997.
-Coming from an eastern culture her ideal world existed in colorfully illustrated books of foreign cities.
-To this day Keiko Genka continues to carry out her childhood fantasies in her paintings.
+To this day Keiko Genka continues to create fantastic worlds in her colorful paintings.

-Her love and admiration for foreign places was so strong that she has chosen to live here and not in her home country of Japan.
-Keiko says, “Although I now realize the beauty of simplicity and subtly in my own culture, I still try to capture the excitement I experienced in those western books from my teenage years.
+Her love and admiration for foreign places was so strong that she has chosen to live abroad and not in her home country of Japan.
+She loves to travel and be enticed by the foreignness of unfamiliar cultures.

 You can see this beauty and excitement when you look at Keiko Genka’s work.
-Her colors fill the canvas as if it is a window onto a busy urban streetscape.
-Genka can make small town street corners and local beer garden establishments have the excitement and vitality of Times Square in New York.
+Her colors fill the canvas, acting as a window to a busy urban streetscape.
+Genka can make small-town street corners and local beer garden establishments have the excitement and vitality of Times Square in New York.